Why Do I Have a Ginger Beard?

 How Do I Stop My Beard Going Ginger?

-If you aren’t a fan of this new development in your appearance and would prefer a more cohesive look that matches the hair on top, there is a way for your beard not to go ginger.
+If you aren’t a fan of this new development in your appearance and would prefer a more cohesive look that matches the head hair, there is a way for your beard hair not to go ginger.

 As we know, ginger beards are biological for some and cannot be naturally altered.